kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 ### Profiles

-"Profiles" are effectively categories which represent the high level grouping of tests related to some feature (or feature set) of Gateway API.
+"Profiles" are effectively categories which represent the high-level grouping of tests related to some feature (or feature set) of Gateway API.
 When conformance is reported using one of these profiles extra features can be covered according to support levels: